R-Besson/sta_partition/plugin/sta_partition/README.md

 ------------
 To achieve this project we need to use and install several tools :

     1/ Yosys : this is the synthesis tool and this one will be necessary to represent internally in memory the netlist data-structure.
 This data-structure is called RTLIL.
-We also use its "verilog' parser to read the verilog netlist and  build the internal netlist in memory.
+We also use its "verilog" parser to read the verilog netlist and  build the internal netlist in memory.
        --> https://github.com/YosysHQ/yosys

     2/ Open Sta: Open STA is the "Static Timing Analysis" tool used to get report timings on the